How to cancel Vodafone

 Do I need to return my Vodafone router?

 Yes, Your router is the property of Vodafone and should be returned when you cancel your contract.
-To arrange collection, you should call 08080 034 515 or 191 from your Vodafone mobile if you have one.
+To arrange a collection, you should call 08080 034 515 (the contact number to return broadband routers only) or 191 from your Vodafone mobile if you have one.

 Can I keep my Vodafone landline number if I cancel?